Mobile users for Desktop Version

 Closing Tip #1 - Identification

 Bring proper identification with you to your closing, you'll need two forms - one Primary ID and one Secondary ID (see list above).
 It is the notary signing agent's responsibility to properly identify each signer, and to verify each ID.
 An expired ID is not acceptable.

 Closing Tip #2 - Signatures

-Sign all documents exactly the way you see your name printed.
-If your name is printed as First name Middle initial Last name (ex: John H. Smith), then you must sign in such a way that you can see a first name, a middle initial, and a last name.
+Sign all documents exactly as you see them.
+If your name on the document is printed as First name Middle initial Last name (ex: John H. Smith), then you must sign in such a way that you can see a first name, a middle initial, and a last name.
 The popular "letter with a squiggly line" type of signature isn't allowed in this case.
 You basically are signing in script/cursive, which is legible.
 So if you're not use to signing your name in this manner, then practice writing your signature a few times in this way before going to your loan closing.
 The more legible your signature, the less potential for a delay in processing.
-Also, use the pen that the notary signing agent provides you, as many title companies are picky with the color ink used.
+Also, use the pen that the notary signing agent provides you as many title companies are picky with the color ink used.

 Closing Tip #3 - The Closing Disclosure aka CD

-*Notary Signing Agents by law are not permitted to give any legal advice, nor any opinions / recommendations on loan terms or conditions.
-All legal and mortgage-related questions must be directed to your real estate attorney or loan officer.
+*Both Notary Signing Agents and Licensed Title Insurance Producers by law are not permitted to give any legal advice, nor any opinions / recommendations on loan terms or conditions.

 Malleo Financial Services LLC cannot and will not give any specific tax or legal advice.